enics-labs/salamandra/README.md

 inv.connect('VSS', 'n1.source')
 inv.connect('VSS', 'n1.body')
 ```
-Component like nmos, resistor, capacitors etc.
+Components, such as nmos, resistors, capacitors, etc.,
-may have parameters like width, length etc.
+may have parameters, such as width, length etc.
 To be able to make the component compatible to Netlist exporting, those parameters should be added to the component.
-The following code demonstrate how to add parameters to components.
+The following code demonstrates how to add parameters to components.
 ```
 # adding new params to inv
 nmos.set_spice_param('W', 200E-9)